 Students should know about the Civil War – its causes and effects as well as the groups of people affected by the war.
 Students should also have an understanding of the aftermath of the Civil War and its effects on both people and infrastructure.

 OPENING THE LESSON

 The teacher will place on the board the words Titanic and Sultana.
 The teacher will ask the students what they know about each one.
 More than likely, the students will know more about the Titanic.
-The teacher will explain to the students that over the next several days they will learn about the fate of the Sultana, which is the greatest maritime disaster in American history.
+The teacher will explain to the students that they will learn about the fate of the Sultana, which is the greatest maritime disaster in American history.